EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 My head ached.

-“Finn, go back to your room.”
+“I understand, just go back to your room.”

 “But Dad\!”